-If joint pain gets worse when it's cold or raining, it's not your imagination.
-Although studies have shown mixed results, changes in barometric pressure can cause some people -- especially people with arthritis -- to have increased pain in their joints.
-Experts think this is because the change in barometric pressure affects joint pressure.
+FACT.
+If your joint pain gets worse when it's cold or raining, it may not be your imagination.
+Although studies have shown mixed results, changes in air pressure can cause some people -- especially those with arthritis -- to have more pain in their joints.

-Although short rest may be prescribed for back pain, it's best to remain active.
-Experts say that complete bed rest is one of the worst things you can do.
-If you're not active, the body quickly becomes deconditioned -- causing even more pain when you eventually move.
-Limit exercise during acute episodes of pain but continue daily activities and exercise per doctor's orders as much as you can.
+MYTH.
+Although your doctor may prescribe short rest, it's best to remain active.
+Experts say that complete bed rest is one of the worst things you can do for back pain -- or any other type of long-term (chronic) pain.
+If you're not active, your body quickly gets out of condition, so you have even more pain when you eventually move.
+Limit exercise when pain is intense, but do your normal activities as much as you can.

-Many people believe that pain is just something you have to live with, yet pain should never be ignored.
-Even if your pain gets better with over-the-counter pain medications, see your doctor if the pain lasts more than a week or two, becomes worse over time, or if it interferes with daily activities.
+MYTH.
+Many people believe that pain is something they have to live with, but you should never ignore it.
+Even if the ache gets better when you take over-the-counter pain medications, see your doctor if it's severe, lasts more than a week or two, gets worse over time, or makes it hard to do your daily activities.

-Although it's OK to push yourself until you feel the burn of exercise, it's important to know when to stop.
-Pain is the body's way of telling you that something is wrong.
+MYTH.
+Although it's OK to push yourself when you work out, it's important to know when to stop.
+Pain is your body's way of telling you that something is wrong.
 You should never feel pain when exercising.
 If you do, stop and take a break.
-To stay safe, learn what your limits are, and stay within them.
+To stay safe, learn what your limits are and stay within them.